-Application Deadline: End of June every year.
+Application Deadline: 30 June

-Date of Notification: Normally around the end of August every year.
+Date of Notification: End of August

 Conditions of the award: The winner must attend an award ceremony in Braintree, Essex (where John Ray himself was schooled) in late September, and give a talk at a local Braintree school about their experience of studying science at Cambridge.
 Travel expenses will be paid.

-I. From the project supervisor / Director of Studies - A nomination letter from the project supervisor should be sent directly to the John Ray Trust (at the email as above).
+A nomination letter from the project supervisor should be sent directly to the John Ray Trust (at the email as above).
 If your project was performed independently, nominations should come instead from your Director of Studies, or supervisor in the most relevant discipline.

-II.
-From the nominated student - The nominated student should send the following to the John Ray Trust.
+The nominated student should send the following to the John Ray Trust.